polimendes/challenge3/content/posts/my-first-post.md

 ---
-layers: "esri_topo,monteregie_municipalities"
-zoom: 9
-lat: 45.6
-lng: -73.8
 title: "Spatial, temporal, & scale mismatches"
 subtitle: "Sometimes, the need for an ecosystem service and the ability of the environment to provide that service don't match up.
 Here we discuss mismatches occurring across space, time and scale."
 date: 2024-05-13
 draft: false
 ---